Social commerce strategies: from browsing to buying on social media

 Summary

-• 83% discover products via Instagram – platform with the highest social commerce conversion
+• 83% discovers products via Instagram – platform with the highest social commerce conversion

-• 4x higher conversion rate through social proof – customers via social network convert much better
+• 4x higher conversion rate due to social proof – customers convert much better via social networks

-• 80/20 content rule essential – 80% providing value, 20% direct selling for optimal algorithm result
+• 80/20 content rule is essential – offer 80% value, 20% direct selling for optimal algorithm results

 • Average ROI of 300-500% – with well-executed social commerce strategies within 12 months

-The numbers speak for themselves: social commerce is growing by 30% per year and is expected to be worth €2.9 trillion by 2026.
-For Belgian entrepreneurs who want to boost their online sales, it's time to take this trend seriously.
+The numbers speak for themselves: social commerce is growing by 30% annually and is expected to be worth €2.9 trillion by 2026.
+For Belgian entrepreneurs looking to boost their online sales, it's time to take this trend seriously.

 What exactly is social commerce?

-The difference with traditional online marketing lies in the seamless integration of content, community, and commerce.
+The difference from traditional online marketing lies in the seamless integration of content, community, and commerce.
 Social commerce revolves around three core principles:

 • Social proof: Reviews, likes, and shares from friends influence purchasing decisions